-KARPAGAM ACADEMY OF HIGHER EDUCATION (Deemed to be University) (Established under Section 3 of UGC Act, 1956) Coimbatore - 641 021, INDIA FACULTY OF ARTS, SCIENCE, COMMERCE AND MANAGEMENT
+KARPAGAM ACADEMY OF HIGHER EDUCATION

-POST-GRADUATE PROGRAMMES
+(Deemed to be University) (Established under Section 3 of UGC Act, 1956) (Accredited with A+ Grade by NAAC in the Second Cycle) Coimbatore - 641 021, INDIA

-(M.Sc., M.Com.)
+FACULTY OF ARTS, SCIENCE, COMMERCE AND MANAGEMENT POST-GRADUATE PROGRAMMES (M.Sc., M.Com.)

-REGULAR MODE
+REGULAR MODE CHOICE BASED CREDIT SYSTEM (CBCS)

-CHOICE BASED CREDIT SYSTEM (CBCS) REGULATIONS - 2022
+REGULATIONS-2023

-The following Regulations are effective from the academic year 2022-2023 and are applicable to the candidates admitted in Post Graduate (PG) Degree programmes in the Faculty of Arts, Science, Commerce and Management, Karpagam Academy of Higher Education (KAHE).
+The following Regulations are effective from the academic year 2023-2024 and are applicable to the candidates admitted in Post Graduate (PG) Degree programmes in the Faculty of Arts, Science, Commerce and Management, Karpagam Academy of Higher Education (KAHE).